devlooped/SponsorLink/docs/faq.md

    and subsequently requests a sponsor manifest from the sponsored accounts.
    This is NOT needed when synchronizing a specific account.

-4. Does the SponsorLink developer (Devlooped) get access to my profile or sponsorship data when synchronizing other account's manifests?
+4. Does the SponsorLink developer ([Devlooped](https://github.com/devlooped)) get access to my profile sponsorship data when synchronizing other account's manifests?

    **NO.** The backend that signs manifests must be self-hosted by each sponsored account that wants to leverage SponsorLink.
 This code is also OSS at the